aridhia/trial-tracker-dashboard/README.md

 1. Ensure the Database which contains the data model is running.
 See the steps above for setting up and populating the data model.

 2. Open the project up in R studio.
+The app will also run in command line R.

 3. Set the following enviorment varibales in the R console.
 This will allow the app to connect to the database.
 ```r